In brief: not yet.

-So, the savings promised by networks can be real, but to us accomplishing this by having less light does not create value.
-People may not really notice less light and so much work is done with screens now anyway that less overhead light might be good.
-This savings method is therefore reasonable in its way, but it is not a technology-enabled efficiency measure - it is simply having less and paying less in proportion.
-As an alternative, you could go around your facility removing half of your light bulbs, have the same effect, and save hundreds of thousands of dollars on networking (sort of kidding).
+So, the savings promised by networks can be real, but accomplishing this by having less light does not create value.
+So much work is done with screens nowadays, that less overhead light might be good (and go relatively unnoticed).
+This savings method is therefore reasonable in its way, but it is not a technology-enabled efficiency measure—it is simply having less and paying less in proportion.
+As an alternative, you could go around your facility removing half of your light bulbs, have the same effect, and save hundreds of thousands of dollars on networking.

 How Wavelength will incorporate lighting networks in the future